Sushx21/AI-ML-Projects/ZZ21a-EXP GENERATIVE ADVERSARIAL NETWORK/Readme.md

 This repository is meant to serve as:
 - A **learning log** of foundational GAN behavior
 - A reference for concepts like generator loss, discriminator loss, and adversarial dynamics
-- A stepping stone for future experiments (e.g., CIFAR-10 GAN, DCGAN, WGAN-GP, etc.)
+- A stepping stone for future experiments (e.g., CIFAR-10 GAN, DCGAN,etc.)

 ### 🧪  Disclaimer
 This is **not** a production-ready GAN.